best-practice-and-impact/ons-spark/ons-spark/spark-analysis/missing-data.md

 A solution to both of these problems is to take a small enough sample of your data initially so that you can bring it into local memory and carry out correlation tests in python/R rather than PySpark/SparklyR (see Sampling page (needs to be published to link)).
 This is generally much faster and more user friendly, while reducing the computational resource required to do the same analysis on the full dataset.
 This can help identify general trends in missing values in the data that can be confirmed on a simplified version of the larger dataset later if necessary.

-For demonstration purposes, we will take a quick sample of our test_result dataset and execute correlation tests.
+For demonstration purposes, we will take a quick sample of the 'results' dataframe and execute correlation tests.
 If the data you are working with is sufficiently small ( < 10 millions rows) then you can bring the data into local memory using `collect()`.
-As numeric missing values have already been encoded in the set up stage for imputation this does not need to carrying this out again.
+Missing values for cylinder_capcity and test_mileage have already been encoded in the set up stage for imputation so this does not need to be done again.

 ````{tabs}